 Ghostly’s got it right.
 I don’t know who’s talking over there, but someone is definitely listening.
 Perhaps it’s all in the numbers.
 Perhaps publishing experimental, ambient and modern classical genres can be a viable business option after all.
 Of course I’m speculating here, but if the public is listening (and buying!) this music, then why not invest in the production.
-In the spring of 2011, Ann Arbor based (Michigan, US) Ghostly International, known for its releases by Matthew Dear, Lusine, Solvent and Dabrye, took a stab at the eclectic branch of music with the compilation, SMM: Context, featuring appearances by this magazine’s favorites, such as Goldmund, Leyland Kirby, Manual, Peter Broderick, Rafael Anton Irisarri, and the artist of this review, Jacaszek.
-Now, the label is back with a full length release from one of my favorite composers of cinematic, haunting and melancholic music.
+In the spring of 2011, Ann Arbor based (Michigan, US) Ghostly International, known for its releases by Matthew Dear, Lusine, Solvent and Dabrye, took a stab at the eclectic branch of music with the compilation, SMM: Context, featuring appearances by this magazine’s favourites, such as Goldmund, Leyland Kirby, Manual, Peter Broderick, Rafael Anton Irisarri, and the artist of this review, Jacaszek.
+Now, the label is back with a full length release from one of my favourite composers of cinematic, haunting and melancholic music.

 Listening to Glimmer is like glancing through a dusty window at a black and white film of your past.
 Its decade old grime smudging images out of focus, occasionally triggering a memory, the sound of an abandoned record player, a sense of living another life.
 The music evokes aching nostalgia for the past that never was, and deep longing for the future that will never be, until I find myself in the present, being all that I can ever be, nothing more and nothing less.
 With this soundtrack my story unfolds here and now, in this moment where only Jacaszek’s sounds fill my being.